All Episodes

 Well, he was a man of faith.

-Um he loved the Lord and uh and Tom had a he was a great family man, top gun trained pilot, really a terrific fella in his community.
+He loved the Lord, and Tom had a great family man, top gun-trained pilot, really a terrific fella in his community.

-Tom's son, Tom Jr., who was about thirteen years old on nine eleven, actually followed in his dad's footsteps.
+Here's a neat part of the story: Tom's son, Tom Jr., who was about 13 years old on 9-11, actually followed in his dad's footsteps.

-And when American Airlines started hiring pilots again a couple of years ago for the first time, the first pilot they hired back was Tom McGuinness Jr.
+And when American Airlines started hiring pilots again a couple of years ago for the first time, the first pilot they hired back was Tom McGinnis Jr.

 I just think that's a great part of the story.